dsaidgovsg/terraform-modules/modules/core/README.md

 ### Upgrading Nomad Clients

 **Important**: These steps are recommended to minimise the outage your services might experience.
-In particular, if you service only has one instance of it running, you will definitely encounter outage.
+In particular, if your service only has one instance of it running, you will definitely encounter outage.
 Ensure that your services have at least two instances running.

 1. Build your new AMI, and Terraform apply the new AMI.
-2. Take note of the old instances ID that you are going to retiring.
+2. Take note of the old instances ID that you are going to retire.
 You can get a list of the instance IDs with the command:

 ```bash
 aws autoscaling describe-auto-scaling-groups \